johnberroa/CORY/readme.md

 A convolutional neural network aimed at determining the compass direction of cars.

-Future plans are to detect cars and to determine driving direction on roads.
+Use cases are to detect cars and to determine driving direction on roads.

 ## Datasets